coudertlab/simple-adsorption-workflow/README.md

 > Note : The search is fetched using the MOFX-DB API, it returns all mofs for which part of the name matches with the input keyword.
 - [x] Optional : Download cif directly from the CSD database.
 It requires the installation of the CSD API in the environment. e.g : `python src/download_cif_from_csd.py KAXQIL`
+- [ ] Optional : Download all cifs files given a material name
 - [x] Create a simple workflow in a python script `example-workflow-adsorption.py` based on RASPA2 python wrapper.
 - [ ] Generate all inputs files for RASPA with a set of parameters `ADSORBATE`,`PMIN`,`PMAX`,`NPOINTS` and `T` using RASPA python wrapper
+- [ ] Add to the workflow a step to compute the unit cell in order to avoid the bias from periodic boundary conditions
+- [ ] Generate a run file using `multiprocessing` on the local machine